 The U -visa benefits for any individual, including LGBTQ individuals, is that it allows them to obtain nonimmigrant status for four years.
 That would allow them to remain in the United States and to be able to apply and obtain employment authorization as part of the visa.
 That individual would have a path to obtain legal permanent residency in which he or she would be self-petitioning themselves after he or she has had U-visa for three years.

-Immigration for LGBTQ victims of crime in Lombard could be done through the use of a U-visa.
+Immigration for LGBTQ victims of crime in Oak Brook could be done through the use of a U-visa.
 These nonimmigrant visas allow for victims how have helped people who have assisted the police and been victimized by crime gain entry into the U.S. However, the process for applying is often complex.
-To better your odds of success, choose to work with an attorney.
+To better your odds of success, contact an attorney today.